mstenzler/disrtibuted_chat/Readme.md

 ### Directives

 The chat leader can issue certain directives that effect the other users.
-Each directive starts with a ! character.
+Each directive  has the format: !directive.
 The directives are:

 - !silence <user_name> : This will cause the targed user_name to not be able to talk
 - !unsilence <user_name> : This allows the target user to talk again